Subpart A - General

 175.9 Power to inspect

-(a) Any authorised person is allowed access to the service provider’s facilities.
+(a) Any person authorised by the Governor shall be allowed access to the service provider’s facilities.

-(b) The service provider shall ensure that any authorised person shall have access to any documentation relating to activities associated with the provision of Aeronautical Information Services.
+(b) The service provider shall ensure that any authorised person shall have access to any documentation relating to activities associated with the provision of AIS.
 The service provider shall be responsible for ensuring that, if requested to do so by an authorised person, documentation is produced within a reasonable period.

-The requirements of OTAR Part 175 apply to Aeronautical Information service providers, including any sub-contractor, and Designated regulators.
+The requirements of OTAR Part 175 apply to AIS providers, including any sub-contractor, and designated regulators.